Minkowski Spacetime and QED from Ontology of Time: Obligations of a Fundamental Theory

-The Copenhagen interpretation avoids the reference problem by assigning an only probabilistic meaning to the wavefunction, i.e. by postulating that a) there is no direct physical meaning and b) the wavefunction gives a complete description of reality, i.e. is fundamental.
-Most discussions of the Copenhagen interpretation are focused on the question, if the probability interpretation is correct and if the probability is ``classical'' or ``quantum'' in nature.
-We do not adress this question.
-Our claim is, that {\it if} the wavefunction is truely fundamental, then a meaningful {\it physical} interpretation of the wavefunction is impossible~\footnote{This is no reason to assume that it is less real than macroscopic quantities.}.
-Physical meaning depends on a constant quantity that could serve as a reference.
-And the lack of reference is a logical consequence of fundamentality\footnote{ Maybe Einstein had something like this in mind when he made the following remark in the context of measurements by the use of rigid rods: ``One should always be aware that the presupposition of the existence in principle of rigid rods is a presupposition suggested by approximate experience but is, in principle, arbitrary''\cite{EinsteinBio}. }.
-There is no meaningful answer to the question {\it what} varies, but only {\it how} the fundamental variables vary.
-This is a logical limit in physics: A measurement requires a reference, i.e. something constant of the same physical dimension.
-We measure length in ``meter'' and a measurement of length is a comparison of an unknown and varying quantity with a constant quantity (``the meter'').
-But since existence is essentially being in time, constant quantities that could serve as a reference have to be constructed from a process committed to time, i.e. by variation.
-Hence the only possible {\it physically real} constants are constants of motion: the prototype meter is an object composed of atoms and molecules which consist of ``elementary particles''.
+This is a logical limit in physics: A fundamental physical theory can describe how entities change but it can not tell what the entities are that are changing.
+Hence the only possible {\it physically real} rulers, the only possible measurement standards are constants of motion: the prototype meter is an object composed of atoms and molecules which consist of ``elementary particles''.
 The motion of these components is stable and the length of the reference object ``meter'' is a constant of motion of these particles.
-But at the level of these particles - or at the level of their constituents - at some level we find pure variation.
-Acuminated we conclude that if it is possible to directly measure (the value of) a variable, it can not be fundamental.
+But at the level of these particles - or at the level of their constituents - at some level we face the pure variation of abstract fundamental variables.
+We conclude that if it is possible to directly measure (the value of) a variable, it can not be fundamental.